Tinkerforge/doc/source/Hardware/Bricklets/Distance_IR.rst

 	"GP2Y0A21YK0F", "10- 80cm (3.94" - 31.50")", "`Download <https://github.com/Tinkerforge/distance-ir-bricklet/raw/master/software/calibration/2Y0A21.txt>`__"
 	"GP2Y0A02YK0F", "20-150cm (7.87" - 59.06")", "`Download <https://github.com/Tinkerforge/distance-ir-bricklet/raw/master/software/calibration/2Y0A02.txt>`__"

-Of course you can write your own voltage/distance mapping for a sensor we currently do not offer.
+You can write your own voltage/distance mapping for a sensor we currently do not offer.
 Or you can modify an existing mapping file to achieve a better quality of your sensor.

-A voltage/distance mapping file consists of comments (lines beginning with '#') and lines containing one "cm : analog value" tuple each.
+A voltage/distance mapping file consists of comments (lines beginning with '#') and lines containing one "cm: analog value" tuple each.
 Look in the provided files above to get an idea.

 .. _distir_programming_interfaces: